 Alfred Kobylanski is the Chief Financial Officer of the Group and receives remuneration in accordance with a contract of employment dated 1 October 2007, as amended from time to time.

-Garry Valenzisi is the General Manager of the Group and receives remuneration in accordance with a contract of employment dated 1 February 2016, as amended from time to time.
-Garry Valenzisi resigned on 7 August 2017
+Garry Valenzisi was the General Manager of the Group and receives remuneration in accordance with a contract of employment dated 1 February 2016, as amended from time to time.
+Garry Valenzisi resigned on 01 September 2017.